 Fordham Protected and Fordham sensitive data emailed to non-Fordham recipients must be encrypted prior to transmission.
 To review the types of data considered Fordham Protected and Fordham Sensitive data, please refer to our Data Classification Guidelines.

-If you have questions about how to share data securely with colleagues within or outside the University, please contact the University Information Security Office at firstname.lastname@example.org.
+If you have questions about how to share data securely with colleagues within or outside the University, please contact Information Security Security and Assurance at firstname.lastname@example.org.

 2) How shall I alert my external recipients of the one-time registration required?